AlexyCatelle/AlexyCatelle/README.md

 I'm Alexy, a french dev web student.
 I specialize in digital accessibility and i'm gonna be graduate in september 2024.

 ### 😄 Pronouns
-- Français : Iel/Elle
-- English : They/Them
+  - FR : Iel/Elle EN : They/Them

 ### 🌱 I’m currently learning
 - HTML